- Email: Bob.Smith@lewisbrisbois.com

 - Fax: 619.233.8627

-R. Gaylord “Bob” Smith is a partner in the San Diego office of Lewis Brisbois and chair of the Toxic Tort and Environmental Litigation Practice.
+R. Gaylord “Bob” Smith is a partner in the San Diego office of Lewis Brisbois and a member of the Toxic Tort & Environmental Litigation Practice.
+He is also a member of the firm's Management Committee.
 He specializes in complex business, environmental and energy litigation.
 The firm’s Environmental Litigation department has over 80 attorneys in offices throughout the nation.

 - 2015: Defense verdict in federal court in Los Angeles for defendant fertilizer company that was formerly the principal source of the nation’s sodium nitrate supply.
 The plaintiff municipality sued the fertilizer company for alleged perchlorate contamination of its groundwater aquifer.
 Claimed remediation costs were $33 million.